japila-books/apache-spark-internals/docs/configuration-properties.md

 # Spark Configuration Properties

+## <span id="spark.shuffle.sync"><span id="SHUFFLE_SYNC"> spark.shuffle.sync

+Controls whether `DiskBlockObjectWriter` should force outstanding writes to disk while [committing a single atomic block](storage/DiskBlockObjectWriter.md#commitAndGet) (i.e. all operating system buffers should synchronize with the disk to ensure that all changes to a file are in fact recorded in the storage)

+Default: `false`

+Used when `BlockManager` is requested for a [DiskBlockObjectWriter](storage/BlockManager.md#getDiskWriter)

 ## <span id="spark.diskStore.subDirectories"><span id="DISKSTORE_SUB_DIRECTORIES"> spark.diskStore.subDirectories

 Number of subdirectories inside each path listed in [spark.local.dir](#spark.local.dir) for hashing block files into.